The best time to begin Botox treatment

 Perhaps you are already past the preventive stage.
 Wrinkles, lines, and facial folds are well-developed.
 Don’t worry; it’s never too late for to begin anti-aging treatment.
 Botox can reduce lines and superficial wrinkles, even if they are set in.
 However, aging affects the face in many ways besides muscular rigidity.
 Therefore, Botox is often used as part of a multi-faceted treatment plan for comprehensive antiaging.
 Dermal fillers, skin resurfacing, Kybella, and other procedures may be recommended as adjunct treatments.

 Dr. Downie will perform an examination and discuss your goals, then work with you to customize a treatment plan.
-Call image Dermatology® at (973) 509-6900 today and schedule your consultation.
+Call image Dermatology ® P.C. at (973) 509-6900 today and schedule your consultation.